cme212/course/notes/lecture-06/specifications.md

 ### Invariants ###

-An *invariant* is a statement that is always true at a particular point in the code.
+An **invariant** is a statement that is always true at a particular point in the code.
 Stating and enforcing invariants within code are useful for catching bugs and generally reasoning about code behavior.

-A *precondition* is an invariant that must be true when a some line of code is called.
+A **precondition** is an invariant that must be true when a some line of code is called.
 A function's precondition is a part of the contract with the users and constrains its caller: if the caller does not obey the precondition, then all bets are off and the function can do whatever it likes.

-A *postcondition* is an invariant that must be true once a function returns, provided all preconditions were met.
+A **postcondition** is an invariant that must be true once a function returns, provided all preconditions were met.
 A function's postcondition is the other part of the contract with the users but constrains the function itself: assuming the caller obeyed the precondition, the function must ensure that the postcondition holds.

 Implicit preconditions and postconditions don't need to be stated.
 All functions have the implicit precondition that memory has not been corrupted.
 All functions have the implicit postcondition that they don't modify seemingly-unrelated state; for instance, if a function modifies a global variable, this should be listed explicitly in the specification.

-An *assertion* is a checked invariant.
+An **assertion** is a checked invariant.
 The command
 ```c++
 assert(X);
 ```
 checks that `X` is true, and aborts the program if `X` is false.
-Not all invariants can or should be checked with assertions; for instance in binary search, the precondition that the input array is sorted would require O(n) operations to check, while our specification promises O(log(n)) operations.
+Not all invariants can or should be checked with assertions.
+For instance, verifying that the input array is sorted has O(n) complexity, while our specification promises O(log(n)) complexity for our function.
 Assertions should generally be side-effect free -- they should not modify program state.
 This is so they can be turned off for production code.